Digi Communications: 2005-2014

 RCS and RDS merged to form RCS & RDS S.A. on 26 April 2005.
 The company focused on rapid development both organically and through acquisitions.
 The C-Zone network was acquired in 2006, entering certain areas in Bucharest that were not covered due to zone exclusivity.
 In these areas RCS & RDS kept the brand until 2009.

 Digi Slovakia, including the Digi Sport television channels in Slovakia and the Czech Republic, were sold to Slovak Telekom in 2013.
 Also, satellite television subsidiary in the Czech Republic was sold to Lama Energy in March 2015, which continued to use the Digi brand for other acquired internet and IPTV provider until 1 April 2020.
 The subsidiary in Croatia was sold to A1 Telekom Austria's Vipnet (now A1 Croatia).

 Mobile development

 In 2014, the mobile phone service was relaunched, followed by the launch of 4G service in 2015.
+Satellite television subsidiary in Serbia was sold to Kopernikus Technology, which in turn was sold to Telekom Srbija (mts) in 2018.
+In 2017, Digi bought the Invitel cable company in Hungary.
+After initially receiving approval in May 2018, it was revoked in November 2018, due to finding non-competitive issues in certain areas.
+These have been resolved and the transaction was completed in March 2020.
+In 2021, the whole Hungarian division (including Invitel) was bought by 4iG Nyrt.
+In 2025 the company was merged with Vodafone (also owned by 4iG Nyrt.) and became One.